wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-sql-server-use-premium-storage.md

 1. Create two new SQL Servers in new cloud service with attached Premium Storage.
 1. Copy over FULL backups and restore with **NORECOVERY**.
-1. Copy over ‘out of user DB’ dependent objects, such as logins etc.
+1. Copy over 'out of user DB' dependent objects, such as logins etc.
 1. Create new a new Internal Load Balancer (ILB) or use an External Load Balancer (ELB), and then set up Load Balanced Endpoints on both new nodes.
 > [AZURE.NOTE] Check all Nodes have the correct Endpoint configuration before you continue